 Protein crystal structure determination requires crystals.
-After protein characterization conditions for obtaining well-diffracting single crystals need to be identified (if the protein has not been crystallized before).
+After protein characterization, conditions for obtaining well-diffracting single crystals need to be identified (if the protein has not been crystallized before).
 The number of experimental parameters affecting protein crystallization can be very large.
-Among these is the type of the buffer and the pH of the solution, the ionic strength, the presence of various salts, the temperature of the experiment and the presence of ligands (co-factors, substrate analogues, inhibitors, etc.).
+Among these is the type of the buffer and the pH of the solution, the ionic strength, the presence of various salts, the temperature of the experiment and the presence of various ligands (co-factors, substrate analogues, inhibitors, etc.).
 In addition, we need to identify the most suitable type of precipitant, which is one of the most central components in the setup.
-It should be noted that bound ligands often facilitate protein crystallization, presumably by stabilizing a protein structure, reducing potential flexibility.

 The most popular precipitants used in protein crystallography include polyethylene glycols of various lengths, ammonium sulfate, and some alcohols.
 To find the right combination of parameters, one needs to screen a large number of different conditions.
-Several hundreds, and often thousands of different conditions are screened before finding the crystallization conditions.
-Commercial screens, like those from Hampton Research or Molecular Dimensions, are used.
-However, we have the facilities to design our own screens, if required (usually done during optimization of the conditions found using the initial screen).
+Several hundreds, and often thousands of different conditions are screened before the protein crystallization conditions can be identified.
+Commercial screens, like those from Hampton Research or Molecular Dimensions, are initially used.
+However, we have the facilities to design our own screens, if required (usually done during optimization of the conditions found using the initial screens).

 In protein 3D structure determination for the most efficient identification of the crystallization conditions, we use high throughput and high precision screening and imaging robotics.
 For example, 96 different crystallization conditions can be screened with as little as 15 microL of protein sample using a Mosquito liquid handling robot.
 The use of robotics helps in saving both time and precious material.
 When an initial condition is found, it normally needs to be optimized further to yield crystals more suitable for X-ray crystallography.